joshmarinacci/mred-base-glitch/README.md

 * Go to Glitch.com and log in.
 * create a new project.
 In the new project dropdown menu choose `Clone from git repo` then paste in the URL.
 * Glitch will clone the repo and automatically install the required dependencies.
 Your project is now set up.
+* Create a .env file at the top level, and add a password with the line `PASSWORD=mypassword`
 * You can now create new documents, new behaviors, and upload assets.
 Once you are done anyone else can remix this Glitch to use as a starting point.